mauricecesare/Isabella-site/README.md

 #
 _<p style="text-align: center;">„She, Macro said, had her hair spread over her head in such <br />a way that it ran off her lovely and **delicate shoulders**; and it was gathered in a **hairnet of auburn silk**, which had been worked with such skillful craftsmanship that to me the knots seemed to be of the **finest gold**, and through the mesh of this hairnet, which was rather large, you could see her locks of **hair shining almost like sunbeams** that sparkled everywhere.
 In the middle of her forehead, where the hair is parted, she had a very beautiful and **glowing ruby**, from which a shiny and **large pearl** was dangling; and around her neck she had a string of very large and splendid pearls, which hung down from one side and the other of her chest almost to her belt; she wore a **beautiful and rich dress** of black velvet, loaded with very well-placed gold buckles, and everything she had on her was so **admirably decorated** that it seemed as if the artisans had **wanted to compete with nature itself**.“</p>_

 <p style="text-align: center; font-size: 1rem; line-height: 1.1">Van Dijk, S. (2019).
 Rubens and “The source and origin of all the pretty fashions in Italy“.
 The portrait of Isabella D’Este in Red.
-In A. D. Newman & L. Nijkamp (Hrsg.), Undressing Rubens: Fashion and Painting in Seventeenth-Century Antwerp (S. 123).
-London: Harvey Miller Publishers</p>
+In A. D. Newman & L. Nijkamp (Hrsg.), Undressing Rubens: Fashion and Painting in Seventeenth-Century Antwerp.
+London: Harvey Miller Publishers, (S. 123)</p>

 ##